Best GoHighLevel Alternatives 2026: 7 Top Picks Tested — editorial image for this tooltester24.com article

 Pricing & Value Analysis (Verified April 2026):

-• Pro Plan: $147/month for unlimited contacts, funnels, and 9 custom domains, plus follow-up funnels and affiliate management.
+• Pro Plan: $197/month for unlimited contacts and funnels, plus follow-up funnels and affiliate management.

-• Funnel Hacker Plan: $297/month for unlimited everything, plus premium training and support.
+• Funnel Hacker Plan: $297/month for all features, plus unlimited team seats and priority support.

 5. Keap (Formerly Infusionsoft) – The CRM-First Platform for Service Businesses